-‘The Young And The Restless’ Spoilers Shocker: Theo Returns With A Bombshell Secret About Kyle
+'The Young And The Restless' Spoilers Shocker: Theo Returns With A Bombshell Secret About Kyle

-Shocking new The Young and the Restless spoilers tease that Theo’s timely return ends up turning the tables in the feud between Sally and Summer.
+Shocking new The Young and the Restless spoilers tease that Theo's timely return ends up turning the tables in the feud between Sally and Summer.
 The spurned Abbott shows up in Genoa City and dishes some dirt on his cousin Kyle, which could change everything.
-Y&R head writer and co-executive producer recently previewed the unexpected storyline twist to Soap Opera Digest.
+Y&R's head writer and co-executive producer Josh Griffith recently previewed the unexpected storyline twist to Soap Opera Digest.

 Most residents were happy to see Theo (Tyler Johnson) leave Genoa City for Paris.
 The Abbott family made him an offer he couldn't refuse, and he burned Sally (Courtney Hope) on his way out of town by giving Summer (Hunter King) a warning about her.
 Theo's words ended up sending Summer on a trip to Los Angeles, where she got all the sordid details of Sally's past misdeeds from Flo (Katrina Bowden).